JakubSzwajka/geo-data-api/readme.md

 Local db is ready to go and filled with some data.
 Look at ```sampledata.json```

+## Env variables

+If you run local, default setting is development.
+Remember to setup env variables like:
+* IP_STACK_KEY -if db is unaccessible it is used to access ```http://api.ipstack.com/``` API

 # Notes
 Run tests  ```python manage.py test```